 Through Socratic seminars and the Great Books of Western Civilization, students explore questions of philosophy, history, and pedagogy with the aim of forming teachers who are not just knowledgeable about their discipline and skilled practitioners, but virtuous men and women who love to learn.

 Designed for working teachers, the majority of MAT courses take place during two 5-week summer residencies in St. Davids, PA.
 Other courses are taught online.

 Summer 2022 (in-person residency from June 12th-July 15th)

 - Classical Pedagogy I - taught by Dr. Fred Putnam

 - Difference and Human Dignity - taught by Dr. Amy Richards

-- Classical Pedagogy II - taught by Dr. Kathryn Smith
+- Reading and the Formation of the Soul - taught by Dr. Kathryn Smith

 - Great Conversations I: The True - taught by Dr. Phillip Cary